Parc Olympique Lyonnais

-Parc Olympique Lyonnais, known for sponsorship reasons as Groupama Stadium, is a 59,186-seat stadium in Décines-Charpieu, in the Lyon Metropolis.
-The home of French football club Olympique Lyonnais, it replaced their previous stadium, Stade de Gerland, in January 2016.
+Parc Olympique Lyonnais, known for sponsorship reasons as Groupama Stadium, is a 59,186-seater stadium in Décines-Charpieu, a commune situated in the Metropolis of Lyon.
+It is the third largest stadium in France, behind Stade de France in Saint-Denis (Paris) and Orange Velodrome in Marseille.

+The home of French football club Olympique Lyonnais, it replaced their previous stadium, the Stade de Gerland, in January 2016.
+The Stade de Gerland became the home of Lyon OU Rugby.

 The stadium was a host of UEFA Euro 2016, and was also chosen to stage the 2017 Coupe de la Ligue Final and the 2018 UEFA Europa League Final, in addition to the 2019 FIFA Women's World Cup and football at the 2024 Summer Olympics in Paris.
 Outside football, the ground has also held rugby union and ice hockey matches, as well as musical concerts.

 Construction

 On 1 September 2008, Olympique Lyonnais president Jean-Michel Aulas announced plans to create a new 60,000-seat stadium, tentatively called OL Land, to be built on 50 hectares of land located in Décines-Charpieu, a suburb of Lyon.
 The stadium would also include state-of-the-art sporting facilities, two hotels, a leisure center, and commercial and business offices.

 On 13 October 2008, the project was agreed upon by the French government, the General Council of Rhône, the Grand Lyon, SYTRAL, and the commune of Décines for construction with approximately €180 million of public money being used and between €60–80 million coming from the Urban Community of Lyon.
 The project was hindered by slow administrative procedures, political interests, and various opposition groups who viewed the stadium as financially, ecologically, and socially wrong for the taxpayers and community of Décines.
 After landscaping in 2012, stadium construction started in summer 2013.